This Is What Whales Are Betting On Devon Energy - Devon Energy (NYSE:DVN)

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Devon Energy options trades today is 2990.13 with a total volume of 2,914.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Devon Energy's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Devon Energy's whale trades within a strike price range from $50.0 to $90.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Devon Energy's big money trades within a strike price range of $45.0 to $75.0 over the last 30 days.

 Devon Energy Option Volume And Open Interest Over Last 30 Days